How to make a request for information

-Before you write to us, check if the information is already available to you on the University's Publication Scheme which is accessible on this website.
+Before you write to us, check if the information is already available to you on the University's Publication Scheme.

-If you cannot find the information you are seeking, contact us in writing.
+If you cannot find the information you are seeking, please submit a request using our online form.
 A request made verbally is not valid under the Freedom of Information Act.